tea2code/fantasy-rts/README.md

     style:
         namespace: <string, "Namespace part.">

-        tile_x: <int, "The base size in x direction of one tile.">
+        tile_x: <int, optional, "The base size in x direction of one tile.">
-        tile_y: <int, "The base size in y direction of one tile.">
+        tile_y: <int, optional, "The base size in y direction of one tile.">

         images:
             namespace: <string, "Namespace part.">